What is the Liberalised Remittance Scheme (LRS)?

-Effective 1 June 2015, under the Liberalised Remittance Scheme made available by the Reserve Bank of India, (hereinafter referred to as the Scheme/LRS) resident individuals are allowed to remit up to USD$250,000 per financial year (April-March) for any permitted current or capital account transactions or a combination of both.
+Liberalised Remittance Scheme (LRS), is a facility where all resident individuals (as defined under FEMA 1999), including minors, are allowed to freely remit up to USD 250,000 per financial year (April – March) for any permissible current or capital account transaction or a combination of both.

 To initiate a transfer:

 For Premier customers, please connect with us via:

 Stand a chance to get an Amazon Pay Gift Card (worth INR1,000)

 Remit money internationally using Online Banking or HSBC Global Money Transfer through the HSBC India Mobile Banking app and stand a chance to be one of the top 500 customers monthly who get an Amazon Pay Gift Card (worth INR1,000).